Dakuider/Eallfedem/Campaign/Session4.md

 - Webbed Lair will have zinoplasm pit surrounded by arcane runes
 - Researchers will have left Blakhill Fort by the time the party takes care of the phase spider
 - Things to be found at Blackhill Fort:
+  - Researcher's notebook
-  - Notes of these same arcane runes that surrounded the zinoplasm pit
+    - will have runes in it that match the runes surrounding the zinoplasm pit
+    - will be written in Kumerovian
+      - Elyas will recognize this language
+      - History check will reveal
+        - DC5: seems to be describing the ritual that was performed in the Webbed Lair
+        - DC13: mentions plans for more experiments
+        - DC20: mentions plans to perform this ritual on a dragon
   - Traces of zinoplasm
-  - maybe a discovery of how to track zinoplasm over longer distances

 ## Grimdash' Druidic Callings